 - Caution must be taken for motors in pumps from overheat.

 - It does not apply to all the applications.

 - These pumps are hard to recognize as well as fix injures like cracks.

-- It is expensive due to their mechanical nature
+- It is expensive due to its mechanical nature

 Applications of Submersible Pump